Yesler Bridge Rehabilitation Project

 The Yesler Way Bridge is vital in connecting residents, commuters, workers and businesses in the surrounding area and neighborhoods.
 In addition to providing a major east/west arterial connection across I-5, the bridge displays unique and historic design elements which include decorative pedestrian railings, parabolic and circular features of the exterior “fascia” girders, and ornamental capitals and casings on the “fascia” girder columns.

 Improvements to the bridge include:

 Bridge design is nearly complete.
-The project team anticipates construction to begin in late 2015 and last for approximately 14 to 16 months.
+The project team anticipates construction to begin in spring 2016 and will last for approximately 14 to 16 months.

 October 2014: 60% Design

 SDOT is committed to engaging with the community and understanding their needs in the project area.
 The outreach team will continue sharing information with stakeholders and the public in order to prepare for construction.
 As one of the oldest steel bridges in the city, historic preservation is an important part of the bridge’s rehabilitation.
 SDOT will continue working with the Pioneer Square Historic Preservation Board and International Special Review District Board to ensure the bridge and nearby neighborhoods maintain their key historic features, setting and that impacts from construction are minimized.

 The project budget is approximately $16.1 million.
 Funding for the project comes from the Bridging the Gap (BTG) transportation levy, passed by voters in November 2006, and a grant from the Federal Highway Bridge Program.